G-Node/nix/docs/relacs.rst

 In the `Neuroethology group <www.neuroetho.uni-tuebingen.de>`__ relacs is used to record the activity of single neurons during electrophysiological experiments.
-It controls the experiment, presents stimuli, performs some online analyses and stores the data to disk.
-It knows a lot of metadata that are essential to correctly analyze the data and adapts stimuli in a closed loop fashion.
-Accordingly, it requires a lot of flexibility and the configurable leads to the situation that options and settings are to some extent not foreseeable.
+It controls the experiment, presents stimuli, performs online analyses, adapts stimuli in a closed loop fashion, and stores data to file.
+Being configurable implies that settings and properties are not forseeable at compile time.
+Accordingly it requires a lot of flexibility on the side of the storage backend.
+At the same time it knows a lot of metadata that are essential for corretly analyzing the data.

 .. figure:: ./images/relacs_ephys.png
    :alt: relacs user interface